paius1/pia-foss-connman-connect/README.md

   and follow the prompts.

-  You should end up with a pia.config file in ~/.config/wireguard/pia.config, and can connect by going to Settings>CoreELEC>Connections
+  You should end up with a pia.config file in /storage/.config/wireguard/pia.config, and can connect by going to Settings >CoreELEC >Connections